andreacasalino/Minimal-Socket/README.md

 bool success = udp_socket.open();
 ```

-you can now receive and send information with any other opened **udp** socket:
+you can now receive and send information with other **udp** sockets:
 ```cpp
 // send a message to another udp MinimalSocket::Address other_recipient_udp =